inrupt/solid-common-vocab-js/README.md

-# The Linked data Integration Toolkit (LIT) for Javascript
+# The Linked data Integration Toolkit (LIT) for JavaScript
-This toolkit is intended to contain a number of libraries, that collectively make up the LIT for Javascript.
-These libraries are intended to be used by Javascript developers working with RDF.
+This toolkit is intended to contain a number of libraries, that collectively make up the LIT for JavaScript.
+These libraries are intended to be used by JavaScript developers working with RDF.

 ## lit-vocab-term-js
-A very simple library that provides Javascript objects that represent the individual terms (i.e. the classes and properties) defined in RDF vocabularies (both existing vocabularies (like http://schema.org, FOAF, VCard, LDP, ActivityStreams, etc.) and your own custom RDF vocabularies).
+A very simple library that provides JavaScript objects that represent the individual terms (i.e. the classes and properties) defined in RDF vocabularies (both existing vocabularies (like http://schema.org, FOAF, VCard, LDP, ActivityStreams, etc.) and your own custom RDF vocabularies).